 The Methodist University Business Office has set up this page to provide students with information on due dates and payment options for students carrying balances for upcoming semesters.

-Visit this site for information on obtaining Federal and institutional work study on campus.
+Visit this site for information on obtaining Federal and institutional Student Employment on campus.

 Get the latest Monarchs sports news and information on your favorite teams here!

 The above Web site describes the student life experience on the MU Campus.
-Our Student Activities program has been ranked in the Top 5 in the nation by Campus Activities Magazine for four of the last five years.
-There are numerous opportunities to get involved in clubs and organizations, including campus ministry, campus recreation and intramurals, and student media.
+Our Student Activities program has been ranked in the Top 5 in the nation by Campus Activities Magazine for four of the last six years.
+There are numerous opportunities to get involved in clubs and organizations, including religious life, campus recreation and intramurals, and student media.
 The Web site also contains information on Health Services, immunization requirements, and Dining Services at Methodist University.

 On this Web site, you'll find information about living on campus.
 View photos, floor plans, and descriptions of our residential facilities, and gain an insight into residence life programs.